AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/allocation_vars.rst

 How to Configure ColorSpace Allocation
 ======================================

-The allocation / allocation vars are utilized using during GPU 3dlut / shader text generation.
-(Processor::getGpuShaderText, Processor::getGpuLut3D).
+The allocation / allocation vars were utilized using during GPU 3dlut / shader text generation in OCIO v1.
+However in OCIO v2, the GPU renderer does not need to bake color transforms and the allocation vars are not utilized unless an application requests the legacy GPU shader.
+However, the allocation vars are still utilized by the ociobakelut command-line utility.

-If, in the course of GPU processing, a 3D lut is required, the "allocation / allocation vars" direct how OCIO should sample the colorspace, with the intent being to maintain maximum fidelity and minimize clamping.
+If, in the course of baking, a 3D lut is required, the "allocation / allocation vars" direct how OCIO should sample the colorspace, with the intent being to maintain maximum fidelity and minimize clamping.